woocommerce/google-listings-and-ads/readme.txt

 = Boost store traffic and sales with Google Ads =

-Grow your business with Smart Shopping campaigns.
+Grow your business with Performance Max campaigns.
 Create an ad campaign to promote your products across Google Search, Shopping, YouTube, Gmail, and the Display Network.

 Connect your Google Ads account, choose a budget, and launch your campaign straight from your WooCommerce dashboard.
 You can also review campaign analytics and access automated reports to easily see how your ads are performing.

-*Learn more about supported countries and currencies for Smart Shopping campaigns [here](https://support.google.com/merchants/answer/160637#countrytable).*
+*Learn more about supported countries and currencies for Performance Max campaigns [here](https://support.google.com/merchants/answer/160637#countrytable).*

 = Get $500 in Google Ads credit when you spend your first $500! =